My Spouse, Partner or Friend Needs Help

 Codependency, also known as relationship or love addiction, can be experienced by spouses or partners of addicts.
 It involves neglecting your own needs and focusing solely on your partner as a means to soothe your inner pain and loneliness.

-Codependency symptoms
+Codependency Symptoms

 Common symptoms of codependency include denial, isolation, gaslighting, manipulation, lying, feeling insane, emotional reactions, and compulsive behavior.
 Codependents may become overly controlling of their partner.
 To the point where it can consume their entire life, like any other addiction.